Listen to the audio version of this article

 Heuristic evaluation involves having a small set of evaluators examine the interface and judge its compliance with recognized usability principles (the ‘heuristics’). — Jakob Nielsen, The Nielsen Norman Group

-A heuristic evaluation is not a usability test (for example, a one-on-one moderated test with users).
-Neither is it a cognitive walkthrough, which is also a usability inspection method.
-With cognitive walkthroughs, the emphasis is on user tasks.
+A heuristic evaluation is not a one-on-one moderated test.
+Neither is it a cognitive walkthrough, which is a usability inspection method.
+With cognitive walkthroughs, the emphasis is on tasks.
 The process involves identifying the user’s goals and coming up with a task list to achieve those goals.
 Evaluators then flag problems users may have as they use the product.

 A heuristic evaluation expert—the evaluator—is ideally a usability testing expert who has deep understanding of the chosen set of heuristics.
 They would typically come from the disciplines of human factors, interaction design (IXD), HCI (human-computer interaction) and/or UX design, with complementary backgrounds in disciplines such as psychology, computer science, information sciences, and commerce/business.